-If you don't want teachers to be able to rename their courses, select the Don't let teachers rename their courses checkbox .
+If you do not want instructors to be able to rename their courses, click the Don't let teachers rename their courses checkbox .

-To allow students to opt-in to receive scores as part of grading notifications, select the Students can opt-in to receiving scores in email notifications checkbox .
-When this option is enabled, the user's notification preferences page displays an opt-in checkbox in the Course Activities Grading section.
+To allow students to opt-in to receive scores as part of grading notifications, click the Students can opt-in to receiving scores in email notifications checkbox .
+When this option is enabled, the user's Notification Settings page displays an opt-in checkbox in the Course Activities Grading section.
 If you enable this option but disable it at a later time, the checkbox will be removed from the notifications page, and anyone who has opted in will no longer receive scores in grading notifications.

-If you don't want students to be able to view quiz questions after their course has concluded, click the Restrict students from viewing quiz questions after course end date checkbox .
+If you do not want students to be able to view quiz questions after their course has concluded, click the Restrict students from viewing quiz questions after course end date checkbox .

 You can choose to restrict student access to view courses before the course start date .